tearfulDalvik/almace-scaffolding/_app/_posts/note/2017-01-30-how-http-uploads-work.md

 Then open this HTML file in your browser, you'll find an upload body in Fiddler after uploading a file.

-It is worth noticing that there is a header like ```Content-Type: multipart/form-data; boundary=----WebKitFormBoundarymqPli0Nio8W8mU3Z```, this is an important part when uploading a file.
+It is worth noting that there is a header like ```Content-Type: multipart/form-data; boundary=----WebKitFormBoundarymqPli0Nio8W8mU3Z```, this is an important part when uploading a file.
 Boundary parameters are used to split files if you upload more than 1 files once.
 (Like & in GET), and it can be defined as any characters.
 (According to [html - What is the boundary in multipart/form-data? - Stack Overflow](https://stackoverflow.com/questions/3508338/what-is-the-boundary-in-multipart-form-data))

 ## So the format is